kulkarnipreetam/stochastic_processes_project/README.md

 - **Do Not Distribute:** You are not permitted to distribute this code, in whole or in part, to any third party.
 - **Do Not Use:** You are not permitted to use this code, in whole or in part, for any purpose without explicit permission from the owner.

-Any violation of these terms will be subject to legal action.
 If you have any questions or require permission, please contact the repository owner.

 Thank you for your cooperation.